 - Watch sharks, turtles and rays while you dine!

-- Food is basic, you are paying for the experience
+- Food is basic, you pay for the experience

 - Location is a bit out of the way, and might make your day planning more complex.